blad/solid-android/README.md

 Contributions are welcome to the project.
 The goal is to adhere to the SOLID principles.

-### Reporting Bugs & Bug Fixes
+### Bug Fixes

-If you find a bug you can report it by using the [issues section](https://github.com/blad/solid-android/issues) for this project.
-Bug fixes should also be done in pull requests.
+Bug fixes can be contributed via pull requests for this project.

-### Features & Feature Requests
+### Features

-If there is some feature you want to implement, I invite you to do a pull request.

-Feature request should be reported in the [issues section](https://github.com/blad/solid-android/issues) for this project.
+Features can be contributed via pull-requests for this project.

 ## Tools & Libraries